-There is a way to have fun with your family without breaking the budget!
-One of my favorites is with FREE museum admission.
+There are plenty of ways to have fun with your family without breaking the budget!
+One of my favorites is with free museum admission. *Updated for 2021*

 If your family likes to go to museums–whether they're art, history, science, technology, or anything else–you can take advantage of these programs that offer low-cost or free admission.

 Since we have a family of five, regular museum admission can really add up!
 Getting free tickets like this really helps us keep our entertainment budget low each month while still having fun together.*Updated for 2021*

 The Blue Star Museums Program offers military families FREE admission between Memorial Day and Labor Day to over 2,000 participating museums nationwide, like the Museum of Science & Industry in Chicago (one of our favorites!).

 All active duty service members including National Guard and their immediate family (up to 5 family members, including spouse, child or sibling) can participate.
 Check the FAQ for identification requirements and a list of participating museums.

 All 19 of the Smithsonian Museums (and the Zoo) in the Washington DC area have FREE admission year-round!.
 They are worth the trip if you are coming from out of town.
 See those and more at 20 Free Things to do in Washington DC with Tweens. *Note for 2021: timed passes are free and required as Covid restrictions are easing.

 Bank of America's Museums on Us program offers FREE admission to Bank of America, Merrill or US Trust cardholders (just show your card at the admission window).

 Most museums are participating on the first weekend of the month, like the Museum of Fine Arts in Boston.
 The fine print says only “cardholders” are free, so the kids will have to pay admission.

 *Note for 2021: The Wells Fargo program appears to be paused during Covid.